hphamnk/ggplot/README.md

 ggplot
 ======
 CS378 Projects

-1.  ggplot2/Shiny Project
+1.  ggplot2/Shiny Project: Documents are in 00Doc folder

-2. Tableau
+2. Tableau: in Tableau folder

-3. DataMiner
+3. DataMiner: in DataMiner folder